nodejscn/node-api-cn/tls/perfect_forward_secrecy.md

 is expensive.

-To use Perfect Forward Secrecy using `DHE` with the `tls` module, it is required to generate Diffie-Hellman parameters.
+To use Perfect Forward Secrecy using `DHE` with the `tls` module, it is required to generate Diffie-Hellman parameters and specify them with the `dhparam` option to [`tls.createSecureContext()`][].
 The following illustrates the use of the OpenSSL command-line interface to generate such parameters:

 ```sh
 openssl dhparam -outform PEM -out dhparam.pem 2048
 ```

 If using Perfect Forward Secrecy using `ECDHE`, Diffie-Hellman parameters are not required and a default ECDHE curve will be used.
-The `ecdheCurve` property can be used when creating a TLS Server to specify the name of an alternative curve to use.
+The `ecdhCurve` property can be used when creating a TLS Server to specify the name of an alternative curve to use, see [`tls.createServer()`] for more info.